kyverno/KDP/proposals/cleanup.md

     c.
 General:
         i.
 Must log clean-up of any and all resources in, minimally, the Kyverno log ii.
 Must support clean-up of both Namespaced and cluster-scoped resources (including custom) iii.
-Must only pay attention to these defined annotations (i.e., user cannot define a custom annotation as a replacement for these built-in, special Kyverno annotations) iv.
+Must only pay attention to these defined labels (i.e., user cannot define a custom label as a replacement for these built-in, special Kyverno labels) iv.
 If both ttl and expires are specified, either Kyverno ignores the resource or it operates on the sooner of the two.
-Validate policy may be written which alternatively prevents this condition (account for both creation and updating a resource to add the second annotation)
+Validate policy may be written which alternatively prevents this condition (account for both creation and updating a resource to add the second label)
 2. Rule:
     a.
 Must support definition in both Policy and ClusterPolicy resources.
     b.
 Must support a cron-style schedule around which field validation must be placed (ex., ensuring it uses only a desired subset of the total cron functionality; ensuring it does not run too frequently; etc.)
     c.
 Must only work in background mode and therefore must ensure background=true for this rule type
     d.
 Must use existing Kyverno match/exclude and other policy authoring mechanisms to define logic
     e.
 Must support clean-up of both Namespaced and cluster-scoped resources (including custom)
     f.
-Must only clean up resources which have neither ttl nor expires annotations assigned
+Must only clean up resources which have either ttl or expires labels assigned
     g.
 Must show, in some mechanism OTHER THAN the Kyverno log, any and all resources cleaned up by this rule.
 This should be at least events written to the policy containing the rule responsible for the clean up action.
     h.
 Must support testing in the Kyverno CLI
     i.
 Should be capable of checking and reporting, as a warning back to the user at time of policy creation, if Kyverno does not possess the necessary permissions to clean up the resources as defined in the rule's match block.